Common Skin Care Myths Debunked , 1 Comment

 Coconut Oil and Shea Butter are good moisturizers for the face.

 The healthy alternative: moisturize your face with a formulated blend of plant-based oils, like Argan Oil, Camellia Seed Oil, or Marula Oil.
-Give our B Quenched Facial Oil a shot!
+Give our Carrot Facial Dream Cream and our B Quenched Facial Oil a shot!

 If you can’t pronounce an ingredient on a label, it must be bad.